hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 must also have the proper authority to register the type of the identity that is being registered.

-In particular, two authorization checks are made by the Fabric CA server during registration as follows:
+In particular, three authorization checks are made by the Fabric CA server during registration as follows:

  1. The invoker's identity must have the "hf.Registrar.Roles" attribute with a comma-separated list of values where one of the value equals the type of identity being registered; for example, if the invoker's identity has the "hf.Registrar.Roles" attribute with a value of "peer,app,user", the invoker can register identities of type peer, app, and user, but not orderer.

  2. The affiliation of the invoker's identity must be equal to or a prefix of the affiliation of the identity being registered.
 For example, an invoker with an affiliation of "a.b" may register an identity with an affiliation of "a.b.c" but may not register an identity with an affiliation of "a.c".

+ 3. The invoker can register a user with attributes if the requested attributes meet the conditions below.
+The invoker can also possess an attribute called 'hf.Registrar.Attributes', whose value is a comma separated list of attribute names that invoker's identity can register.
+      - Invoker owns the attribute being registered
+      - Invoker has 'hf.Registar.Attributes' attribute with a value of the attribute or pattern being registered
+      - If the requested attributed is 'hf.Registrar.Attributes', an additional check is performed to see if the requested values for this attributes are a subset of the invoker's value for 'hf.Registrar.Attributes'

+    Example:
+      Invoker's attribute: a.b.* = val1
+        Requested attribute: a.b.c.* = val1 (valid)
+        Requested attribute: a.b = val1 (invalid)

+      Invoker's attribute: hf.Registrar.Attributes = a.b.*, x.y.z
+        Requested attribute: a.b.c = val1 (valid)
+        Requested attribute: x.y.z = val1 (valid)
+        Requested attribute: a.b = val1 (invalid)
+        Requested attribute: x.y.* = val1 (invalid)

+      Invoker's attribute: hf.Registrar.Attributes = a.b.*, x.y.z
+        Requested attribute: hf.Registar.Attributes = a.b.c, x.y.z (valid)
+        Requested attribute: hf.Registar.Attributes = a.b.*, x.y.z (valid)
+        Requested attribute: hf.Registar.Attributes = a.b.c, x.y.* (invalid)
+        Requested attribute: hf.Registar.Attributes = a.b.c, x.y.z, attr1 (invalid)

 The following command uses the **admin** identity's credentials to register a new user with an enrollment id of "admin2", an affiliation of